RicoJia/notes/Fun_Projects/RJJE_Arm/Project_Notes.md

 ## Setup
 ### Hardware Setup
 1. Motor Testing: [Adafruit_PCA9685](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all)
+    - Electrical:
+        - Jack plug for external power
+        - Vcc is positive for signal, V+ is the positive supply.
+    - switching directions will cause a lot of noise on the supply.
+    - may need a cap, like 470 uF for many motors.
     - channel-board-pinout mapping
     - servo_min-servo_max mapping.
         - [How to calibrate servos](https://create.arduino.cc/projecthub/jeremy-lindsay/calibrating-my-servos-fa27ce)
+    - [Raspberry Pi I2C config](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-4-gpio-setup/configuring-i2c).
+I2C Tool can scan I2C devices.
+Or SMBus devices (protocal based on I2C, a two wire communication).
+Here's [a video](https://www.youtube.com/watch?v=1sSmTWue2Sw&t=2281s&ab_channel=HomeBrewRoboticsClub) on how to set this up, too.

 ### Software Setup
 1. Docker Container Setup